HancockLab/SNP_calling_Arabidopsis/README.md

 	<fastq_file.sai> <fastq_file.fastq.sai> > <alignment.sam>

 ```
-TO ANDREA: Do we to specify the read group with the -r flag?

 For paired-end read data:

 ```
 # Align the first read of the pairs
 bwa aln -n 0.1 -o 1 <reference.fa>  <fastq_file_read_1.fastq> -f <fastq_file_read_1.fastq.sai>